mdn/stumptown-content/project-docs/stumptown-writers-guide.md

 **Note: we have also considered having a less implicit way to signal whether or not an example is live (https://github.com/mdn/stumptown-content/issues/45 ).**

-The rest of this file is a prose description of the example.
+The rest of the "description.md" file is a prose description of the example.

 #### example.\*